IMSE Orders & Classroom Supplies

 I want to order the program, but it says I do not qualify.
 How can I subscribe?

-In order to be able to purchase the subscription, you must have completed either the IMSE Comprehensive 30-hour training or the IMSE Introductory 18-hour training.
+In order to be able to purchase the subscription, you must have completed either the IMSE Gomprehensive or Comprehensive OG+ 30-hour training.

 Is there a trial of the IMSE OG Lesson Planning and Assessment program?